mikepotjer/vfp-git-utils/ReadMe.md

 ### Installation

-Installation is simple.
-Just copy the include file (.h) and the .PRG files into the `My Tools` folder of Thor.
-This can be easily accessed from the Thor menu by selecting `Thor > More > Open Folder > My Tools`.
+The Git Utilities are being included in Thor's **Check for Updates**.
+If you don't see _Git Utilities_ in the list, you can manually add it by copying the file `Thor_Update_Git-Utils.PRG` to your `My Updates` folder.
+This folder can be easily accessed from the Thor menu by selecting `Thor > More > Open Folder > Tools`.
+From there you can navigate to `Updates\My Updates`.

 When installed, these tools will appear in the Thor tools menus under `Applications > Git Utilities`.